buj201/makefile_tutorial/ch5/README.md

 The result of the eval function is always the empty string; thus, it can be placed virtually anywhere in a makefile without causing syntax errors.

 It’s important to realize that the eval argument is expanded twice; first by the eval function, then the results of that expansion are expanded again when they are parsed as makefile syntax.
-This means you may need to provide extra levels of escaping for “$” characters when using eval.
-The value function (see Value Function) can sometimes be useful in these situations, to circumvent unwanted expansions.
+This means you may need to provide extra levels of escaping for “$” characters when using eval (ex: $$(var_to_be_expanded_when_parsed_as_makefile_syntax)).

 **One key application**: `eval` lets you define makefile templates, which you can then expand for each item in a list.